castwide/atom-solargraph/README.md

 # ruby-solargraph

-**This project has been archived.** See [https://github.com/castwide/solargraph](the Solargraph gem repo) for current information about the Solargraph gem and available extensions.
+**This project has been archived.** See [the Solargraph gem repo](https://github.com/castwide/solargraph) for current information about the Solargraph gem and available extensions.

 Ruby code completion and inline documentation.